grCod/webshells/README.md

 file uploader / downloader
 cmd
 sql

+It should be quite easy to add your own modules.
 #### WARNING ####
 Using any of these scripts on servers you dont own or have permission
 is ILLEGAL !